Tsenguun132/nft_app/readME.md

 ## How to run

-Clone project and expo start on terminal and run simulator.
+Clone project and run expo start or npm start on terminal and run simulator.

 ### Technology and Frameworks used